-It is an encryption system where the sender and receiver of message use a single common key to encrypt and encrypt messages.
-Symmetric Key Systems are faster and simpler but the problem is that sender and receiver have to somehow exchange key is a secure manner.
+It is an encryption system where the sender and receiver of message use a single common key to encrypt and decrypt messages.
+Symmetric Key Systems are faster and simpler but the problem is that sender and receiver have to somehow exchange key in a secure manner.
 The most popular symmetric key cryptography system is Data Encryption System(DES).

 - Hash Functions: